PrinceGupta73/PrinceGupta/README.md

 # 💫 About Me:
-Hi, I'm Prince Gupta – Full Stack Developer<br>Passionate and detail-oriented Full Stack Developer proficient in React.js ⚛️, Python 🐍, Django 🚀,<br> JavaScript 📜, HTML/CSS 🎨, and SQL 🗄️.
+Hi, I'm Prince Gupta – Full Stack Developer<br>Passionate and detail-oriented Full Stack Developer proficient in React.js ⚛️, Python 🐍, Django 🚀,<br> JavaScript 📜, HTML/CSS 🎨, and SQL Lite🗄️.
 Experienced in building scalable, user-friendly web<br> applications with clean and maintainable code.<br>Committed to continuous learning 📚, teamwork 🤝, and delivering innovative digital solutions that drive <br>results.
 Always eager to take on new challenges and explore emerging technologies 🔧✨.

 ## 🌐 Socials: